aaroncj1/aaroncj/about.markdown

 permalink: /about/
 ---

 Hi, my name is Aaron Jones.
-I am a Java Software Engineer skilled in created REST APIs, primarily in the SpringBoot framework.
+I am a Java Software Engineer skilled in created REST APIs, primarily in Java SpringBoot.

 I am interested in Bitcoin, Writing Quality Code, and Test Driven Development.